2024 United States presidential election in Texas: Analysis

-A map of counties by educational attainment as of 2022.

 A heavily populated West South Central state, Texas is one of the fastest growing and most diverse states in the U.S. and is generally considered to be a red state, not having voted Democratic in a presidential election since 1976 and with Republicans holding all statewide offices since 1999.
 Texas's location in the American South and largely in the greater Bible Belt has given the Republican Party the upper hand in the state in recent decades.
 Trump received the most raw votes for a political candidate ever in Texas, breaking his own record from 2020 by over 500,000.
 The Democratic vote total fell by 425,000 between 2020 and 2024.
-Compared to 2020, Trump improved his performance in 233 counties while Harris improved in 21 counties.
-Loving and Kaufman counties were the only counties in Texas to swing to the Democrats by more than 5%.
+Compared to 2020, Trump improved his performance in 233 counties while Harris improved on Biden's performance in 21 counties.
+Loving and Kaufman counties were the only counties in Texas to swing to the Democrats by more than 5% (Loving County has a total population of 64, making large percentage swings common).

 Trump flipped 10 counties that voted for Biden in 2020, including multiple heavily Hispanic counties in the Rio Grande Valley and South Texas.
-Notably, he took 58% of the vote in 97.7% Hispanic Starr County, becoming the first Republican to win it since Benjamin Harrison in 1892 (ironically, during the only other election cycle in which a president who served non-consecutive terms was elected).
+Notably, he took 58% of the vote in 97.7% Hispanic Starr County, becoming the first Republican to win it since Benjamin Harrison in 1892.
 Trump also became the first Republican to win Duval County since Theodore Roosevelt in 1904, the first Republican to win Webb County since William Howard Taft in 1912, the first Republican to win Maverick County since Herbert Hoover in 1928, the first Republican to win Hidalgo County and Willacy County since Richard Nixon in 1972, and the first Republican to win Cameron County and Culberson County since George W. Bush in 2004.
 Most of these South Texas counties have some of the lowest levels of educational attainment in the country, with Trump winning 48% of non-white voters without college degrees per the exit poll.